 ‘Heroes' is the blanket theme, Peccadillo title this compilation.
 In their own words they describe this edition as “uplifting and powerful tales recounting the lives of everyday heroes with no special powers except striving for their own identities whether they are gay, bi or transgender, fighting for the right to be themselves”.
 Despite their best of intentions having an overarching theme made me think constantly how each short related with it and sometimes the association is rather loose.
 However, this is a minor point and perhaps a title helps in the marketing.
 Ultimately the proof is in the pudding, the quality of shorts presented before us.
 Sure enough, there are some exceptional gems here, signalling great promise of future film-making talent to come.

 The first is the British short feature Daniel, a Hungarian student studying in London, works part-time as an escort.
-We are treated to intermingling montages of male clientele coming in and out of Daniel’s flat with scenes from a weekend lunch at his fiend Nori’s house, where she introduces to all her guests to her new boyfriend Tom.
-Director Dean Loxton purposely accentuates a gay vibe from Tom, where his friendliness is of course misinterpreted as interest in Daniel’s eyes, only to be rudely awakened by the plot twist at the end, where Tom confronts him and abruptly tells him, as his relationship with Nori is blossoming he is reluctant at having someone who solicits, around his girlfriend.
+We are treated to intermingling montages of male clientele coming in and out of Daniel’s flat are mixed in with scenes from a weekend lunch at his fiend Nori’s house, where she introduces to all her guests to her new boyfriend Tom.
+Director Dean Loxton purposely accentuates a gay vibe from Tom, where his friendliness is of course misinterpreted as interest in Daniel’s eyes, only to be rudely awakened by the plot twist at the end.
+Tom confronts him and abruptly tells him, as his relationship with Nori is blossoming he is reluctant at having someone who solicits, around his girlfriend.
 An engaging and overall mellow short with interesting plot twist, the juxtposition of Daniel on the one hand being adored by his male visitors but on the other being reduced to nothing in a more heterosexual context.

 This is followed by the Dutch short Buddy from 2015.
 Buddy is well executed short buts its two straight-acting, ridiculously handsome leads felt completley out of place.
 They looked untouchable, with of them portrating a butch biker to boot.
 Biker guy asks his ex-lover to support him during an HIV test.
 The ex-lover sees this an opportunity to find out if there is still a chance for reconciliation.
 It’s quite a subtle effort, to say the least, reliying on awkward silences and worried facial expressions to convey what’s going on.
 I was unsure of the premise of their relationship until the very last moments; where they lovers? friends? or an AA support buddy?
 Who knows? and by the end of it I wasnt bothered enough to care.